Federal Appeals Lawyer

 If you have a complex federal appeals case that requires only the most experienced appellate litigator, call us today and speak with attorney Linda Julin McNamara.

 When you take a federal criminal case to trial, there are two possible outcomes: Win or lose.
 Success is never guaranteed; and, no matter how much the evidence stacks up in your favor, there is always a chance that the judge or jury will find you guilty.
 Fortunately, defendants in the federal criminal justice system can appeal their verdicts and sentences as a matter of right; and, in federal jurisprudence, there are several grounds for seeking to overturn an unjust guilty verdict or sentence on appeal.

 At Oberheiden P.C., our federal defense team includes several lawyers who have extensive experience handling federal criminal appeals.
 This includes appeals filed in U.S. Circuit Courts of Appeal across the country as well as the United States Supreme Court.
-As a result of this experience, our lawyers are well-versed in the highly-complex federal appellate rules and procedures of the federal appellate courts, and our federal appeal lawyers have an intimate understanding of what it takes to overturn a federal criminal conviction or sentence at the appellate level.
+As a result of this experience, our lawyers are well-versed in the highly-complex rules and procedures of the federal appellate courts, and our federal appeal lawyers have an intimate understanding of what it takes to overturn a federal criminal conviction or sentence at the appellate level.

 Federal Criminal Appeals We Handle

 Our federal appellate lawyers handle criminal appeals in all of our substantive areas of practice.
-Collectively, our lawyers (who include several former U.S. Attorneys and Assistant U.S. Attorneys) have notable experience on both sides of high-stakes criminal cases involving:
+Collectively, our federal criminal appeal lawyers (who include several former U.S. Attorneys and Assistant U.S. Attorneys) have notable experience on both sides of high-stakes criminal cases involving: